Heizer, Kansas: Walnut Creek Bridge

 The Walnut Creek Bridge "is a pin connected Pratt through truss" which spans 115' long and 16' wide with a wood deck 21' above Walnut Creek.
 The bridge is unique due to the fact that it is constructed of wrought-iron, which is no longer used in bridge construction with steel being preferable.
 Additionally, of all Pratt through truss bridges, the Walnut Creek Bridge is the only one known to be constructed by P.E.
 Lane, who worked for the Lane Bridge and Iron Works company.
 The bridge was completed in 1887, meaning that horses and wagons were the first vehicles to use the bridge, although eventually it carried cars.

 Although the bridge was officially listed in the National Register of Historic Places in 1990, marking it as a structure of historical importance, it was not enough to save the bridge from falling into disrepair.
 Today the bridge has been abandoned and its main wooden deck has been removed, as well as the structure as a whole being deemed structurally deficient and likely for imminent failure.
-Photos of the bridge when it was still in use can be seen here and the bridge can also be seen from satellite here.